MathysB21/TubeTracker/README.md

 # TubeTracker
-This program creates an overlay over YouTube and grabs the URLs of the videos you click on.
-After grabbing all the URLs it downloads these videos to your local PC.
+This program waits for the user to copy links of videos on YouTube.
+After copying all the URLs, the user can click Download and all the videos will be downloaded to their PC.